django-haystack/django-haystack/docs/management_commands.rst

     deletions unless the ``--remove`` flag is provided.
 You might consider a queue consumer if the memory requirements for ``--remove`` don't fit your needs.
-Alternatively, you can use the ``RealTimeSearchIndex``, which will automatically handle deletions.
+Alternatively, you can use the ``RealtimeSignalProcessor``, which will automatically handle deletions.

 ``rebuild_index``